Skip to content

 2022 - Present

-Differential fuzzing and hard-fork readiness testing across Ethereum execution clients — finding consensus divergences before they reach mainnet.
+Differential fuzzing I build and run across Ethereum execution clients, plus hard-fork readiness testing — catching consensus divergences before they can split the network.

 • Coverage-guided differential fuzzing of state-test execution across geth, Besu, Nethermind, Erigon, and revm, built on goevmlab